coreos/fleet/README.md

 ### APIs

-The current interfaces into fleet should not yet be considered stable.
-Expect incompatible in subsequent releases.
+The current fleet interfaces should not be considered stable.
+Expect incompatible changes in subsequent releases.

 ### Contributing